 In 2005, the Virginia General Assembly passed Housebill 2520 to ensure additional protection for MRC volunteers.
 MRC Volunteers who are called to a health event by a Virginia Medical Reserve Corps and volunteer under the direction of the Virginia Department of Health receive the same risk management coverage under the state as VDH employees, when they are involved in state-sanctioned and directed programs.
 Similar protections apply to volunteers in Medical Reserve Corps directly tied to city or county government organizations when directed by representatives of those government agencies.
 You should not be placed in a position by any MRC to perform any task or skill that is outside your existing scope of practice or experience.
 Volunteers should protect themselves by only working within their scope of practice or skill at all times.
 There are also other liability protections that may apply to MRC volunteers when performing their duties.
 For a complete list of all liability coverage for emergency response, please click here.

 Will I be asked to volunteer for an emergency event outside of Virginia?

 MRC volunteers are considered local assets.
 However, federal partners and other states have contacted us during emergencies requesting volunteer support.
 All volunteer requests and information will be provided by your local, regional or state MRC coordinator.
-Volunteers wishing to deploy both within the state and nationally are required to complete National Incident Management System and Incident Command System training.
 If you are willing to volunteer outside your local area, please indicate that when completing your volunteer application.

 How will I be contacted in an emergency?

 You will be notified by your local unit coordinator via the information that you provide when applying to the join your MRC unit.
-You may receive the alert notification via email, text and phone.
+You will receive an alert notification via email, text and phone from the Virginia Volunteer Health System.
 Therefore, it is very important that you keep your contact information current.
-You can access your profile at any time to update your information or contact your MRC coordinator.
+You can access your volunteer profile at any time to update your information or contact your MRC coordinator.